SOLDIERS' AND SAILORS' MEMORIAL ARCH

 "The design, if not commonplace, certainly does not depart strikingly from the conventional. . . .
 Equally meritorious, if not equally elaborate, designs may be found in Greenwood [Cemetery] and this one properly might be found there.
 Its tone is essentially funereal.
 It does not recall to the mind the patriotic pride, the consciousness of sufficient strength which animated and sustained the Nation in that supreme hour."

-The Grand Army of the Republic, one of the most influential Veterans' groups in American history, which lasted for some 90 years after the Civil War, had initially sought to fund the project through public subscription, the same method that would later be used to raise the funds to build Grant's Tomb.
-However, the fundraising drive was not a success, and the New York State Legislature stepped in to issue $250,000 worth of bonds to cover the construction costs.
+The Grand Army of the Republic, one of the most influential Veterans' groups in American history, which lasted for some 90 years after the Civil War, had initially sought to fund the project through public subscription.
+The same method would later be used to raise the funds to build Grant's Tomb.
+However, the fundraising drive was unsuccessful, and the New York State Legislature stepped in to issue $250,000 worth of bonds to cover the construction costs.

-In the end, government funding of the project made sense, because the arch turned out to significantly revitalize one of the state's most important public places.
-As mentioned above, the Plaza where the arch now stands was created years before it as the grand entrance to Prospect Park, Brooklyn's largest and most important public green space.
+In the end, government funding for the project made sense because the arch significantly revitalized one of the state's most important public places.
+As mentioned above, the Plaza where the arch now stands was created years before as the grand entrance to Prospect Park, Brooklyn's largest and most important public green space.
 In the years preceding the arch's construction, however, the Plaza wasn't so grand.
-An economic downturn in the early 1870s had halted most of the work on the area, which had only recently resumed after the end of the war, and by 1888 the Brooklyn Parks Commission was slamming the Plaza as a "failure" that was "devoid of all life and a stony waste...suggestive of Siberia in winter and Sahara in the summer.”
+An economic downturn in the early 1870s had halted most of the work in the area, which had only recently resumed after the war's end.
+By 1888 the Brooklyn Parks Commission was slamming the Plaza as a "failure" that was "devoid of all life and a stony waste...suggestive of Siberia in winter and Sahara in the summer.”

 An image of the arch and surrounding plaza taken sometime between 1900 and 1910

 Image from the Detroit Publishing Company via the Library of Congress